ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

    TrajOpt is a planner that creates a nonlinear optimization problem to solve until it converges on a solution.
 As this planner does not have any knowledge of time, it only looks at adjacent states while planning.
 There are three different TrajOpt planning methods: plan, composite, and solver.
 In this application we will be implementing the plan and composite profiles.

    We will begin by filling out the plan profile which focuses on how individual waypoints are handled.
-Below the above block copy and paste the following code
+Below the above block replace the method's contents with the following code

    .. code-block:: c++